nunomaduro/nunomaduro.com/content/about.md

 ---

-If your business relies on my projects or you’d like to support my YouTube or Twitch channels, please check the [ponsorships page](/sponsorships).
+If your business relies on my projects or you’d like to support my YouTube or Twitch channels, please check the [sponsorships page](/sponsorships).